The page contains the complete writeup for the Scenario: "Mushroom Hunt".

 She has 4 dice for Initiative and 4 dice to shoot her gun (Dex + Firearms, Difficulty 6 because of the close quarters, +2 Damage).
 In addition to her standard attack, she may sneeze glowing blue spores towards one person in melee range per Round.

 If they call the cops, it’s not very effective or useful.
 The cops will be extremely non-committal to chasing after the monsters but assure the players “they’ll look into it”.
 Rachel has no local police / sheriff presence.

 The time pressure is on and the players must find a car to give chase.
 How they get a car is up to them.
 They can bribe, buy, steal, or carjack anything they want.

 The keys to Scarlette's truck are in the management building, but it is an old beater of a toyota, not suitable for a long-range, high-speed chase.
 The only other car parked at the inn is a Nissan Rouge, belonging to a family staying in room 2.

 Here are some cars that are parked around Rachel, but you can use your discretion to add others ones if you’d like:

 They can prepare at the general store.
-Give someone a Wits + Drive roll to not leave without extra gas in an extremal gas can.
+Give someone a Dexterity + Drive roll to not leave without extra gas in an extremal gas can.